esovetkin/jbs/docs/help_analyse.md

 - `<step_name>` must be a declared `do` or `submit` block.
 - `with` in `analyse` can import only from `let` namespaces.
 - Imported `let` variables in `analyse` must be strings.
-- Extraction expressions must evaluate to string.
+- Extraction expressions must evaluate to a string.
 - Left-hand extraction aliases become available in the final tuple.
 - The final tuple is required and defines result columns.
 - `as "..."` sets a custom column heading.
-- Statements can be separated by newline or `;`.
+- Statements can be separated by newlines or `;`.

 Compact one-line example: